-New pediatric infection prevention guidelines for residential facilitiesSeptember 18th, 2013 in Diseases, Conditions, Syndromes /
+New pediatric infection prevention guidelines for residential facilitiesSeptember 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 With the evolving changes in the delivery of healthcare to children worldwide, which frequently include long-distance travel and lodging for specialized medical treatments, the Society for Healthcare Epidemiology of America (SHEA) partnered with Ronald McDonald House Charities to release the first-ever infection prevention and control guidelines for "home away from home" pediatric residential facilities to help prevent the spread of infectious pathogens among vulnerable pediatric populations.
 The new guidelines were published in the October issue of Infection Control and Hospital Epidemiology, the journal of SHEA.